Our Safeguarding Policy

 1.2 The Jesuits in Britain are committed to promoting a culture of safeguarding in which Jesuits themselves, those who are employed by us or who work with us as volunteers, and members of the communities in which we work, including children and young people, are well informed about safeguarding, know how to respond to concerns or allegations, and know how to protect children and adults at risk.

-1.3 The Jesuits in Britain are committed to adopting and implementing best practice in safeguarding and will regularly review its policy, procedures and practice to achieve this.
+1.3 The Jesuits in Britain are committed to adopting and implementing best practice in safeguarding and will at least annually review its policy, procedures and practice to achieve this.

 2. Support for victims of abuse

 The Jesuits in Britain are committed to providing pastoral and professional support to victims of abuse and to endeavour to ensure that this provision is effective and responsive to their individual needs.